Intel-HLS/BIGstack/README.md

 [Intel® Select Solutions for Genomics Analytics](https://www.intel.com/content/dam/www/public/us/en/documents/product-briefs/select-solutions-for-genomics-analytics-brief-v2.pdf) is an end-to-end, optimized hardware and software solution for analyzing genomic data.
-It provides a way to run pre-packaged, optimized workﬂows, including the Genome Analysis Toolkit* (GATK*) Best Practices workﬂows from the Broad Institute.
+It provides a way to run pre-packaged, optimized workflows, including the Genome Analysis Toolkit* (GATK*) Best Practices workflows from the Broad Institute.

 This repo contains a simple smoketest benchmark for HPC clusters ("20k Throughput Run").
 The test ensures your HPC system is configured correctly to run whole genome and whole exome samples.